mmterpstra/miRWDL/README.md

 # miRWDL
-miRWDL scalable mirna qualitfication on the wdl wit a default configuration for slurm
+miRWDL scalable mirna quantification on the wdl with a default configuration for slurm

 ### Example
 Example how to run at test/test.sh

 ### How to install

-Intallation requirements
+Installation requirements

  - Fastqc
  - TrimGalore